ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

-### Cross connects
+### L2 Cross Connects

-The vpp-agent supports the L2 cross connect feature which sets an interface pair to cross connect (xconnect) mode.
+The VPP agent supports the L2 cross connect (xconnect) feature which sets an interface pair to cross connect (xconnect) mode.
 All packets received on the first interface are transmitted out the second interface.
 This mode is not bidirectional by default.
 If required both interfaces in each direction must be set.

+**References**

+- [xconnect proto][xc-proto]
+- [xconnect model][bd-model]

-The cross-connect mode uses a very simple [xconnect model][xc-model] that references the transmit and receive interfaces.
+The xconnect proto references the transmit and receive interfaces.
 Both interfaces are mandatory fields and must exist in order to set the mode successfully.
 If one or both are missing, the configuration is postponed.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for cross connect to the database ([key reference][key-reference]).
+**Cross Connect Configuration Examples**

+**KV Data Store**

+Put the cross connect data into an etcd data store using the [cross connect key][key-reference].

-Example data:
+Example Data:
 ```json
 {
     "receive_interface": "if1",